DisCoTec/discotec.github.io/README.md

 * Jean-Bernard Stefani (INRIA Grenoble, France)
 * Gianluigi Zavattaro (University of Bologna, Italy)

+## Proceedings
+The proceedings of the conference are published in [LNCS-IFIP](https://www.springer.com/series/8345) volumes.
+The individual conferences may organise special issues of extended and selected papers in reputable journals.

 ## Previous editions
 * [DisCoTec 2018](http://2018.discotec.org/)
 * [DisCoTec 2017](http://2017.discotec.org/)